Gothenburg: History

-Along with the Dutch, the town also was heavily influenced by Scots who settled down in Gothenburg.
+Alongside the Dutch, the town was also heavily influenced by Scots who settled down in Gothenburg.
 Many became people of high-profile.
 William Chalmers, the son of a Scottish immigrant, donated his fortunes to set up what later became the Chalmers University of Technology.
 In 1841, the Scotsman Alexander Keiller founded the Götaverken shipbuilding company that was in business until 1989.
 His son James Keiller donated Keiller Park to the city in 1906.

 The Gothenburg coat of arms was based on the lion of the coat of arms of Sweden, symbolically holding a shield with the national emblem, the Three Crowns, to defend the city against its enemies.

 In the Treaty of Roskilde (1658), Denmark–Norway ceded the Danish province of Halland, in the south, and the Norwegian province of Bohus County or Bohuslän in the north, which left Gothenburg less exposed.
 Gothenburg grew into a significant port and trade centre on the west coast, because it was the only city on the west coast that, along with Marstrand, was granted the rights to trade with merchants from other countries.

 In the 18th century, fishing was the most important industry.
 However, in 1731, the Swedish East India Company was founded, and the city flourished due to its foreign trade with highly profitable commercial expeditions to China.

 The harbour developed into Sweden's main harbour for trade towards the west, and when Swedish emigration to the United States increased, Gothenburg became Sweden's main point of departure for these travellers.
 The impact of Gothenburg as a main port of embarkation for Swedish emigrants is reflected by Gothenburg, Nebraska, a small Swedish settlement in the United States.

 With the 19th century, Gothenburg evolved into a modern industrial city that continued on into the 20th century.
 The population increased tenfold in the century, from 13,000 (1800) to 130,000 (1900).
 In the 20th century, major companies that developed included SKF (1907) and Volvo (1927).